 One of the unique differences in wealth planning at TAMMA is that we often start with “Why” when we are developing wealth plans for our clients.
-Starting with why helps to set the foundation for which the wealth planning process is built on.
+Starting with why helps to set the foundation on which the wealth planning process is built on.
 Once we determine the why, we can focus on how we invest our time, energy, and, yes, our money to consciously create the life you want.

 The planning process can begin by following these three steps: